Aynslielin/Autonomous-Dining-Service-Robot/README.md

 # Automated-Plate-Delivery-Machine
 ## Project Overview
 ![Project Overview](https://github.com/Aynslielin/Autonomous-Dining-Service-Robot/blob/main/figures/Project%20Overview.png)
-This project presents the design, fabrication, and implementation of an **Automated Plate Delivery Machine**.
+This research presents the design, fabrication, and implementation of an **Automated Plate Delivery Machine**.
 The system integrates computer vision, robotic manipulation, and mobile mobility to achieve autonomous service tasks.
 Originally developed on a Raspberry Pi 4, the computing core has been successfully migrated to the **NVIDIA Jetson Orin Nano** to overcome the latency bottlenecks and enable real-time processing for the object detection and kinematic control.
 ### Funding & Recognition
 * **Program:** Undergraduate Research Project